projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

 *********************************************

 .. note:: You can use these acrn-dm command lines according to your real requirements.

+* *-s 2,passthru,0/2/0,gpu*:
+  This is GVT-d, to passthrough VGA controller to Windows.
+  You may need to change 0/2/0 to match the bdf of the VGA controller on your platform.

 * *-s 3,ahci,hd:/root/img/win10.img*:
   This is the hard disk onto which to install Windows 10.